davidyarbrough/constitutional-development/templates/constitution-with-history/README.md

 ## Usage

+1. Copy the current constitution to your project's root as `constitution.md`
-1. Copy the entire `constitution` directory to your project's root
+2. Copy the `constitution` directory to your project's root
-2. Review and customize the current constitution in `constitution.md`
+3. Review and customize the current constitution
-3. Instruct your AI assistant to follow the constitution
+4. Instruct your AI assistant to follow the constitution

 ## Amendment Process